King Fortunatus's Golden Wig: Synopsis

 They arrived at King Fortunatus's lands.
-On hearing their mission, he sent them to rest before their tasks, but in the morning, he set him to sort all sorts of grain, which were heaped together in the granary, in one day; Jean rested all day and summoned the ants to do it, which did it so quickly that one ant had nothing to do.
+Upon hearing of their mission, he sent them to rest before their tasks, but in the morning, he ordered him to sort all sorts of grain, which were heaped together in the granary, in one day; Jean rested all day and summoned the ants to do it, which did it so quickly that one ant had nothing to do.
 The next day, the king gave him a shell to empty a pool and sort out the fish into large and small in two basins.
-Jean rested again and summoned the geese, who emptied it.
-The king then had him chop down a forest, but Jean summoned the lions, who did it.
+Jean rested again and summoned the geese, who completed the task.
+The king then ordered him to chop down a forest, but Jean summoned the lions, who did it.
 The king agreed to let him take his daughter, but she warned Jean that she would set tasks as well.
 She bid farewell to her castle and threw the keys in the sea.
 When they returned, the princess demanded that her castle be brought; the horse had them return to near the princess's castle and have the lions summoned, which killed the lions that guarded her castle and attached it to their ship.
 The princess then demanded the keys to it.
 The horse had Jean sail out to sea and fire the cannon.
 The king of the fish came to complain of the noise, and Jean agreed to stop for the keys.
 When the princess received the keys, she demanded that Jean be burned.
 Jean went to the horse.
 It had him curry it and collect all the dust; then he was to add water to it, dig a hole by the pole, and wash himself and the shirt he was to be burned in with the water.
 When he did all this, the fire burned quickly, and Jean jumped out, alive and more handsome.
 The princess said she would be happy to marry the king if he were as handsome as Jean.
 The king had himself burned and died.
 The princess said that Jean had done all the work, and so married him instead.